The Best SaaS Growth Strategies of 2023 – with Aaron Krall, Sujan Patel and Natalie Luneva

-What SaaS Growth strategies work best in 2021?
-Jason Lemkin mentioned in his recent LinkedIn post that GoDaddy, which makes 4 billion dollars (!) in ARR, spent $439,000,000 (!) on marketing in 2020.
+Need some ideas for the best SaaS growth strategy?
+Jason Lemkin mentioned in his recent LinkedIn post that GoDaddy, made 4 billion dollars (!) in ARR, and spent $439,000,000 (!) on marketing in 2020.
 So even if you have a household brand that goes back to the times before SaaS was cool (1997), marketing is a must.
 The problem is if you can relate to John Wanamaker ‘s famous quote (“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”) though.

 - In-app marketing is a very effective medium of reaching your goals without being invasive.